Opening of Miami's Royal Palm Hotel

 Not to be outdone by the politicians, the great capitalists of the day would also frequent the hotel.
 The Astors, Vanderbilts and Goulds were just some of the prominent wealthy families represented at the Royal Palm during its heyday.

 Standard Oil brought a number of executives to meet at the Royal Palm Hotel in the spring of 1900.
-There were more than a dozen representatives from the company.
-Sewell recalled that the party had shopped at his Sewell and Brother’s store on Flagler Street.
-John’s brother, Everest, had sold John D. Rockefeller three pairs of shoes, while one of the store’s clerks sold him a necktie.
+There were more than a dozen representatives from the company who attended the meeting and John Sewell recalled that the party shopped at his Sewell and Brother’s store on Flagler Street during their visit.
+John’s brother, Everest, sold John D. Rockefeller three pairs of shoes, while one of the store’s clerks sold him a necktie.
 The clerk, Pat Railey, was honored to have had gotten the opportunity to have tied a tie on the richest man in the world at the time.

 Hotel Management

 The Royal Palm was opened under the capable management of H.W.
 Merrill from its grand opening until 1907.
-Merrill chose to leave for New York to manage his own hotel.
-Joseph P. Greaves was appointed manager in 1908.
+Merrill chose to leave for New York to manage his own hotel and Joseph P. Greaves was appointed manager in 1908.

-Prior to being appointed manager of the Royal Palm, Greaves ran the Alcazar Hotel in Saint Augustine.
-He became an invaluable asset to the running of the hotel until his death in 1928.
-The death of the Royal Palm’s manager would impact the decision to ultimately close the hotel for good just a couple of years after his death.
+Prior to his hiring to manage Miami’s most prominent hostelry, Greaves ran the Alcazar Hotel in Saint Augustine.
+He became an invaluable asset to the running of the hotel until his death in 1928, an event which would be one of many considerations to ultimately close the hotel for good shortly after his passing.
+Dismantling of the hotel began in 1928 and was mostly completed by 1930.

 Flagler Celebrates Completion of Oversea Railroad

 The project was started in 1905 and was ready for completion in January of 1912.
 Henry Flagler was 82 years old, but was intent on living long enough to see the completion of what he called his “life-long dream”.
-Flagler would take his personal rail car from Miami to Key West.
+Flagler would take his personal car from Miami to the terminus point of Key West.
 Flagler was given the celebrity treatment as he inspected the final stop of his Oversea Railway.

 In addition to the celebration in Key West, Flagler also planned an elaborate banquet at his Royal Palm Hotel in Miami.
 John Sewell referred to it as “the greatest banquet ever given at the Royal Palm”.
 The banquet featured a Congressional delegation from Washington, D.C along with plenty of Admirals and Generals.